Farquhar13/qosf/README.md

 # QOSF

-In this repository is a Jupyter Notebook that sovles QOSF task 2 and describes my approach.
+In this repository is a Jupyter Notebook that solves QOSF task 2 and describes my approach.

 ## Problem description
 - Implement a circuit that returns $|01\rangle$ and $|10\rangle$ with equal probability.